-The Company has zero tolerance towards sexual harassment at the workplace and towards this end, has adopted a policy in line with the provisions of Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 ("Act") and the Rules made thereunder.
-All employees (permanent, contractual, temporary, trainees) are covered under the said policy.
+11.10 Sexual Harassment Of Women At Workplace (Prevention, Prohibition And Redressal) Act, 2013 contractual, temporary, trainees) are covered under the said policy.
 An Internal Complaints Committee has also been set up, in accordance with the aforesaid Act, to redress complaints received on sexual harassment.
 During the Financial Year under review, the Company received two complaints of sexual harassment.
 The said complaints were investigated and disposed of in accordance with the Act and the Company's Policy on Prevention, Prohibition and Redressal of Sexual Harassment at workplace.